Warm-starting quantum optimization: Warm-start Quantum Opti mi za tion

 In Sec.~\ref{sec:warm_start} and \ref{sec:rounded}, we gave first examples of how to warm-start QAOA using a continuous relaxation and a randomized rounding.
 The key algorithm-design questions in warm-starting quantum optimization are: what to round, when to round it, and how to round it.
 For each of these questions, there are multiple options available, as suggested in the previous discussion and summarized in Tab.~\ref{tab:designchoices}.

 First, there are many options for what to round, outside of the \eqref{eqn:relaxed} relaxation and the \eqref{eq:SDP} relaxation.
 For example, the \eqref{eqn:relaxed} relaxation can be seen as a second-order cone programming (SOCP) relaxation, and could be strengthened iteratively \cite{ghaddar2011second}, until its objective-function value coincides with the objective-function value of the non-convex \eqref{eqn:qubo}, albeit at the cost of an exponential growth of the relaxation.
-Similarly, one could strengthen the \eqref{eq:SDP} relaxation either by using an entropy-penalizing term \cite{krechetov2019entropy} or by using the Moment/SOS hierarchy \cite{lasserre2001global} and its sparse variant \cite{lasserre2006convergent}, which converge faster than the SOCP hierarchy \cite{ghaddar2011second}, from a stronger basic relaxation.
+Similarly, one could strengthen the \eqref{eq:SDP} relaxation either by using an entropy-penalizing term \cite{krechetov2019entropy} or by using the Moment/SOS hierarchy \cite{lasserre2001global} and its sparse variant \cite{lasserre2006convergent}.

 Second, there are two options for when to round: either in the classical pre-processing --- within the initial state preparation which leads to the WS-RQAOA discussed in Sec.~\ref{sec:rounded} on the example of the \eqref{eq:SDP} relaxation --- or within the quantum circuit.
 In its simplest form, the latter can be a quantum measurement, as discussed in Sec.~\ref{sec:warm_start} on the example of the \eqref{eqn:relaxed} relaxation.